ndan0/PromptGPT/README.md

 # PromptGPT
+- If you are interested in training the model.
+You can access it in the [training folder](https://github.com/DanNguyenN/PromptGPT/tree/main/training)

 - You can build the container and run it locally assume you have GPU.
 This is for the backend only.
     - You can test it by editing the inferenceTest.json and then do curl command to 0.0.0.0:8080/predict